Stormwater Program

 Research from the study resulted in the development of a series of reports which summarize the data collected and modeling results.
 The Technical Report for the Florida Statewide Airport Stormwater Study documents the methodology used in collecting stormwater runoff samples from study airports and the various compounds found in those samples.
 Individual reports support several revisions to the Statewide Airport Stormwater Best Management Practices Manual (BMP Manual).
 The revisions are made as additional data and studies are completed and reviewed with regulatory agencies.
 They describe how to apply the data to water management analysis, design, and permitting for airport airside projects.

-The 2013 revision is directly referenced in 62-330.449 FAC general permit, and the 2016 revision is directly referenced in Section 9.5.4 of the Applicant’s Handbook Volume I, effective June 28, 2024, under Rule 62-330 FAC.
-The 2023 revision is not directly referenced in Rule but is usable with Water Management District (WMD) concurrence and includes the latest information and results.
+The 2013 revision of the BMP Manual is directly referenced in 62-330.449 FAC general permit, and the 2016 revision is directly referenced in Section 9.5.4 of the Applicant’s Handbook Volume I, effective June 28, 2024, under Rule 62-330 FAC.
+The 2023 revision is not directly referenced in Rule but is usable with Water Management District (WMD) concurrence and includes the latest information and guidance.
+WMD concurrence can often be obtained by referencing alternative or flexible design criteria in Applicant’s Handbook Volume II when using the 2023 revision.
+All three referenced revisions of the BMP Manual contain the same basic information on nutrient concentrations on airport airsides.
+They also contain the same reference information to model airport stormwater quantity and quality.

-As part of these efforts, a 2012 project was initiated to construct and test a full-scale FAA Pond at the Naples Municipal Airport.
+As part of the Florida Statewide Airport Stormwater Study, a 2012 project was initiated to construct and test a full-scale FAA Pond at the Naples Airport.
 Completed in 2016, the project demonstrated a 60% reduction in water and wading bird use compared to standard ponds with littoral shelves and shallow side slopes.
 Additionally, it showed water quality improvements nearly double those of standard ponds five to ten times larger.
-These results informed the 2016 BMP Manual and were incorporated into Section 9.5.4 of the Applicant’s Handbook Volume I. The 2023 BMP Manual update, along with two supplemental documents, provides further data from the tested pond, which can also be used for design and permitting with WMD concurrence.
+These results informed the 2016 BMP Manual and were incorporated into Section 9.5.4 of the Applicant’s Handbook Volume I. The 2023 BMP Manual update, along with two supplemental documents, provides updated guidance based on additional study of the tested pond, which can also be used for design and permitting with WMD concurrence.

-The three documents providing relevant FAA Pond design and performance information are:
+The three most recent versions of documents providing relevant FAA Pond design and performance information are:

 Program Summary of the FAA Pond Post-Construction Monitoring at the Naples Municipal Airport